awsdocs/aws-doc-sdk-examples/gov2/README.md

-# AWS SDK for Go (v2) code examples
+# SDK for Go V2 code examples

 ## Overview

-The code examples in this topic show you how to use the AWS SDK for Go (v2) with AWS.
+The code examples in this topic show you how to use the AWS SDK for Go V2 with AWS.

-The AWS SDK for Go (v2) provides a Go API for AWS infrastructure services.
+The SDK for Go V2 provides a Go API for AWS infrastructure services.
 Using the SDK, you can build applications on top of Amazon S3, Amazon EC2, Amazon DynamoDB, and more.